iamask/cloudflare-containers-go/WEBINAR.md

 | Hour 4 | `npx wrangler deploy` |
 | Hour 5 | Celebrate with coffee ☕ |

-## Chapter 7: The Live Demo Moment
+## Chapter 7: The "Does It Work?"
+Moment
+*Yes.
+It's deployed.
+Globally.*

 Every dev's favorite question:
 **"But does it actually work?"**